22-0tech/The-Reason-Why/Hacking Lab/OverTheWire/Reverse Engineering/Narnia/Level4.md

 <br>

 ![image break](/Pictur/Level4/nar2.png) <br>
-irst, memset is examined.
+first, memset is examined.
 When the program is executed, all environment variable strings are set to NULL,<br>
 which indicates that environment variable–based attacks are fundamentally blocked.<br>
 This indicates that the buffer overflow must be triggered using only argv[1].